fyngyrz/soyacro/README.md

-So what this project does is provides built-in definitions of terms written in all-capital letters and/or numeric digits used in posts \(as long as they're in the expansion file, `acrobase.txt`.\) You can edit the `acrobase.txt` file and add terms, and you should, as you find yourself using them.
+So what this project does is provides built-in definitions of terms written in all-capital letters and/or numeric digits used in posts \(as long as they're in the expansion file, [acrobase.txt](acrobase.txt).\)

+You can edit the [acrobase.txt](acrobase.txt) file and add terms, and you should, as you find yourself using them.
 You might keep an eye on the one in the project, as I seem to be adding to it regularly.
 Better yet, submit your additions here as a pull request, and we all win.

 The objective here definitely isn't to cover all acronyms ever.
 Instead, the aim is to go after terms that are currently, recently, or about to be in the news, and in particular, the technical news.

+There are three things going on here.
+The first is a complete webserver based system to create posts.
+The second is a Python 2.7 class, [acroclass.py](acroclass.py), that will allow you to create your own system to expand terms in that environment.
+The third is a Perl 5 module, [acroclass.pm](acroclass.pm), that will do the same thing in the Perl 5 environment.
+All three use the [acrobase.txt](acrobase.txt) file to generate the HTML term expansions.

 #### Fixed Expansions

-Here's the format for a line to submit a fixed expansion, where [] brackets indicate optional content:
+Here's the format for a line to submit a fixed expansion, where \[\] brackets indicate optional content:

 > term,[replacement],expansion[|expansion]